 Linen Vs Polyester

 Linen is intensely strong material, and it's also even stronger when wet, and can even withstand boiling temperatures for any length of time, this promotes sterilization of linen, allowing you to regularly wash and reuse whenever needed, which is an added bonus when considering your face covers.

 With Polyester, over the recent decades, polyester processes have been able to mimic other fabrics like silk, suede, cotton and even Linen, but this doesn’t mean that the polyester follows the same properties as the above listed materials.
 Polyester is very strong, but not not as strong and long lasting as Linen.
 Other disadvantages include: not breathable like Linen, sticks to your skin if you are sweating or perspire a lot, which can be uncomfortable at the best of times.

 Cotton is another fantastic natural material that has been used for centuries.
 The manufacturing process for cotton is quite different from any other.
 When cotton is completed, it has some clear advantages like Hypoallergenic, it controls moisture and It will keep you warm from using the heat from your body to trap and conserve heat energy, it is also durable to a certain degree, and most of all, it’s comforting to wear!

 Cotton Vs Linen

-Yes, cotton is a strong durable material, but compared to Linen, Linen outshines cotton.
+Yes, cotton is a strong, durable material, but compared to Linen, Linen outshines cotton in every way.
 Cotton and polyester have similar traits in what they can provide in terms of face mask protection.
 Cotton is Hypoallergenic, comforting, durable, controls moisture, and it will trap heat energy.

 Cotton is recyclable and can be repurposed to make new clothes.
 Cotton is a big player when it comes to sustainability.
 Every new yarn of cotton has up to 30% recycled materials and it's used to also strengthen new yarn.